Updated: July 28, 2017

 This is how I make a living.
 People love to learn and there is always someone around looking to learn what you are knowledgeable about.
 If you can package it up into a course then you are good to go.

 You can create as many courses as you want and there are a ton of sites out there to help you get everything setup.
-I use and love Teachable.
+I’ve used and loved Teachable when I need a 3rd party host for my courses.
+There are also alternatives like Thinkific that I’ve heard great things about as well.

 The very first digital product I ever sold was an ebook.
 Excuse me, I should say the very first digital product I put up for sale was an ebook.
 I didn’t sell any but that is because I failed to grow a Tribe.